 4.5% ABV, 50 IBU

-St. Patrick’s Day 2007, Matt Swihart and Charlie Devereaux opened Double Mountain Brewery & Taproom in said spot, named after the orchard they owned, Double Mountain Orchards — where one can look in one direction and see Mt.
+St. Patrick’s Day 2007, Matt Swihart and Charlie Devereaux opened Double Mountain Brewery & Taproom, named after the orchard they owned, Double Mountain Orchards — where one can look in one direction and see Mt.
 Adams and then look in the other direction and see Mt.
 Hood.
 Double Mountain sits in downtown Hood River, which Sunset Magazine named “Best Adventure Town” in its 2015 Travel Awards.
 “The scenic setting, in the shadow of snow-capped Mt.
 Hood and the meeting of the Columbia and Hood Rivers, resonated with our judges, as did the startling breadth of experiences possible in this Oregon town — hiking, biking, fishing, rafting, skiing, paddle-boarding, and the West’s best windsurfing.
 The apres-adventure crafter beers had fans, too,” states the article.
 This Dublin-style stout is a quintessential Double Mountain interpretation of a classic style.
 It’s rich, creamy, roasty and beautifully bitter that pours with a thick head, courtesy of nitrogen.
 The nose is roasted malt and some dark chocolate.
 Flavor is similar — rich roasted unsweetened dark chocolate.
 Except a semi-dry finish as you cheers you day’s adventure.